AMBER AT THE LANDMARK MANDARIN ORIENTAL, HONG KONG RANKS NO.24 ON THE WORLD’S 50 BEST RESTAURANTS LIST 2017

-Claiming the honourable ranking of 20, Amber at The Landmark Mandarin Oriental, Hong Kong is for the sixth year listed at the World’s 50 Best Restaurants 2016 award ceremony, sponsored by S. Pellegrino and Acqua Panna, in New York City.
+The annual list of The World’s 50 Best Restaurants has just been announced at the award ceremony in Melbourne, Australia.
+Amber at The Landmark Mandarin Oriental, Hong Kong is for the seventh year listed on the prestigious list, and earns the honourable 24th spot this year.
 Being the only restaurant in the city made to the list, Amber reinforces its strong position as a frontrunner on the world’s gastronomic scene.

-Torsten van Dullemen, General Manager of The Landmark Mandarin Oriental, Hong Kong said, “We are elated that Amber has maintained its firm grasp on the coveted World’s 50 Best Restaurants list despite the world’s evolving dining scene.
-Claiming a spot on such a prestigious list is a wonderful achievement and speaks for the culinary team’s hard work and dedication.”
+Torsten van Dullemen, General Manager of The Landmark Mandarin Oriental, Hong Kong says, “We are delighted that Amber has a firm grasp on the coveted World’s 50 Best Restaurants list, in addition to earning the 3rd spot and claiming the ‘Best Restaurant in China’ in the Asia list.
+It is an affirmation of the culinary team’s hard work and dedication.”

-Being crowned as “Chevalier de l’Ordre national du Merite” by the President of the French Republic Francoise Hollande in September 2015, Richard began his illustrious career with an apprenticeship in his native Holland under Michelin-star chefs Hans Snijders and Robert Kranenborg.
+Being crowned as “Chevalier de l’Ordre national du Merite” by the President of the French Republic Francois Hollande in September 2015, Richard began his illustrious career with an apprenticeship in his native Holland under Michelin-star chefs Hans Snijders and Robert Kranenborg.
 He further perfected his art under the tutelage of some of the greatest three-Michelin-star chefs in France, including Pierre Gagnaire, Alain Passard and Guy Savoy.

 Having built his reputation on a solid foundation of traditional French cooking techniques, Richard is known for his focus on superior produce and innovative presentation, creating French cuisine with a contemporary and light feel.